osilander/203.311/Week6/Week6.md

 getAnnotationsGenBank(c("MN908947.3"))
 ```

-The output of the above command is a list of the annotations of the ancestral SaRS-CoV-2 genome.
+The output of the above command is a list of the annotations of the ancestral SARS-CoV-2 genome.
 Most often, annotated genomes are given in Genbank format, usually suffixed with `.gbk` file, which is in *genbank* format.
 This file lists all the annotated reading frames (as well as tRNA, rRNA, exons, introns, etc. if this were a more complicated genome).
 Click on this link [here](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3 "Ancestral Genbank") to see what this format looks like.
 Note that it is considerably more complicated than any other format we have seen so far (`.sam`, `.fastq`, `.fasta`, `.vcf`, `.sh`, and the associated `.fai`, `.bam`, `.bai`, `.bcf`)

-We will use the information from this file to look at the Spike Protein (annotated in most SARS-CoV-2 genomes as the *surface glycoprotein*).
-I have downloaded a number of genomes for you to use.
+While we would usually use `blast` to find matches to your sequence in the NCBI database by requesting a `remote` search, the remote `blast` service is not currently available.
+I have instead downloaded a number of genomes for you to use.
 Note that the primary sequence repository for SARS-CoV-2 sequences, [GISAID](https://www.gisaid.org/ "GISAID homepage").
 Please download them from [here](data/hcov-19_2022_04_07_22.fasta.gz) (`wget` and `gunzip`).
 This file is a *multi-fasta* (i.e. it has multiple fasta sequences in it).<br><br>

 <img src="graphics/gisaid.png" title="Where all data goes" width="300"/><br>
 **More than 10 million sequences.**<br><br>

-### Finding other SARS-CoV-2 genomes

-Now we can use this to find and align homologous nucleotide sequences from the other SARS-CoV-2 viruses.
+Now we can use this to align all nucleotide sequences from the other SARS-CoV-2 viruses.
 First, we must add our own sequences to this file.
 We will use `cat` to do this.

 ```bash
 # We need to put our sequences at the bottom of the list.